-- CC.7.2.7 Each Site Responsibility Schedule must have recorded on it the Safety Rules which apply to each item of Plant and/or Apparatus. - CC.7.2.8 In the case of OTSUA a User Site or Transmission Site shall, for the purposes of this CC.7.2, include a site at which there is an Interface Point until the OTSUA Transfer Time when it becomes part of the National Electricity Transmission System. - CC.7.3 Site Responsibility Schedules - In order to inform site operational staff and The Company's Control Engineers of agreed responsibilities for Plant and/or Apparatus at the operational interface, a Site Responsibility Schedule shall be produced for Connection Sites (and in the case of OTSUA, until the OTSUA Transfer Time, Interface Sites) in England and Wales for The Company and Users with whom they interface, and for Connection Sites (and in the case of OTSUA, until the OTSUA Transfer Time, Interface Sites) in Scotland or Offshore for The Company, the Relevant Transmission Licensee and Users with whom they interface. - CC.7.3.2 The format, principles and basic procedure to be used in the preparation of Site Responsibility Schedules are set down in Appendix 1. - CC.7.4 Operation And Gas Zone Diagrams Operation Diagrams
+- CC.7.2.8 In the case of OTSUA a User Site or Transmission Site shall, for the purposes of this CC.7.2, include a site at which there is an Interface Point until the OTSUA Transfer Time when it becomes part of the National Electricity Transmission System. - CC.7.3 Site Responsibility Schedules - In order to inform site operational staff and The Company's Control Engineers of agreed responsibilities for Plant and/or Apparatus at the operational interface, a Site Responsibility Schedule shall be produced for Connection Sites (and in the case of OTSUA, until the OTSUA Transfer Time, Interface Sites) for The Company, the Relevant Transmission Licensee and Users with whom they interface. - CC.7.3.2 The format, principles and basic procedure to be used in the preparation of Site Responsibility Schedules are set down in Appendix 1. - CC.7.4 Operation And Gas Zone Diagrams

+Operation Diagrams